History of Michael J. Fox in Timeline

 February 28, 2010: Appearance at 2010 Winter Olympics Closing Ceremony

-March 5, 2010: Received Honorary Doctorate in Medicine
+March 5, 2010: Honorary Doctorate in Medicine from Karolinska Institute

-On March 5, 2010, Michael J. Fox received an honorary doctorate in medicine from Karolinska Institute for his contributions to research in Parkinson's disease.
+On March 5, 2010, Michael J. Fox received an honorary doctorate in medicine from Karolinska Institute for his contributions to research on Parkinson's disease.

 On June 4, 2010, the city of Burnaby granted Michael J. Fox the Freedom of the City.

-2010: Appointed Officer of the Order of Canada
+2010: Appointment as Officer of the Order of Canada

 In 2010, Michael J. Fox was appointed an Officer of the Order of Canada.

-Since 2010, Michael J. Fox has led a $100-million effort, the Foundation's landmark observational study, to discover the biological markers of Parkinson's disease with the Parkinson's Progression Markers Initiative (PPMI).
+Since 2010, Michael J. Fox has led a $100-million effort, the Parkinson's Progression Markers Initiative (PPMI), to discover the biological markers of Parkinson's disease.

-On May 31, 2012, Michael J. Fox received an honorary degree of Doctor of Laws from the Justice Institute of British Columbia to recognize his accomplishments as a performer and his commitment to raising research funding and awareness for Parkinson's disease.
+On May 31, 2012, Michael J. Fox received an honorary degree of Doctor of Laws from the Justice Institute of British Columbia to recognize his accomplishments and commitment to raising research funding for Parkinson's disease.

-In 2012, Michael J. Fox listed his estate named Lottery Hill Farm in South Woodstock, Vermont.
+In 2012, Michael J. Fox listed his estate named Lottery Hill Farm in South Woodstock, Vermont, for sale.

-In 2016, Michael J. Fox listed his estate in Sharon, Connecticut.
+In 2016, Michael J. Fox listed the estate he and Pollan built in Sharon, Connecticut, for sale.

-In 2016, Michael J. Fox's organization created a raffle to raise awareness for Parkinson's disease and raised $6.75 million, with the help of Nike, Inc. via two auctions.
+In 2016, Michael J. Fox's organization created a raffle to raise awareness and funds for Parkinson's disease, raising $6.75 million with the help of Nike, Inc. through two auctions.

-In 2020, Michael J. Fox and his wife, Tracy Pollan, built an estate in Sharon, Connecticut.
+In 2020, Michael J. Fox and his family moved from their apartment in Manhattan to their estate in Sharon, Connecticut.

-In 2020, Michael J. Fox authored "No Time Like the Future: An Optimist Considers Mortality", his fourth book.
+In 2020, Michael J. Fox released his fourth book, "No Time Like the Future: An Optimist Considers Mortality".

 Autographed Michael J Fox No Time Like the Future: An Optimist Considers Mortality Book